atolab/cdds/docs/GettingStartedGuide/helloquickworld.rst

     reader = dds_create_reader (participant, topic, qos, NULL);
     writer = dds_create_writer (participant, topic, qos, NULL);

-The :code:`best effort` QoS is a bit more efficient compared to :code:`reliable`, especially when considering the writer:
+The :code:`best effort` QoS is more efficient when compared to :code:`reliable`, especially when considering the writer:

 - It doesn't have to wait/respond to ack/nacks.
 - It doesn't have to maintain samples in memory for possible resends.

+A :code:`best effort` reader is also more efficient then a :code:`reliable` reader.

 For some forms of communication, :code:`best effort` is good enough (f.i. with periodic updates).
 For others, you'd really like to have